bbhunter/intitools/README.md

+## !!
+This repository is archived !!
+### !!
+Intigriti implemented a Recaptcha on login so the script is no longer able to log in automatically !!

 Small tool, written in Go, that constantly monitors Activity feed on https://app.intigriti.com Dashboard page and sends Slack/Discord notifications on new activities.

 ### Discord notifications